 With hybrid machine translation, my goal is to be good enough, not perfect.
 However, when I’m aiming for my best, I run every word and phrase through my through processes to try to improve.
 This entire process can take significantly longer than a regular translation job.
 It can also result in inferior work and is especially prone to error.

 Accordingly, I find that if the original machine translation is not already excellent (and it seldom is), the use of machine translation is mainly a distraction when I’m aiming for perfection.
 For this reason, I don’t use machine translation in my full-service workflow.
-I only use it for my Korean hybrid translation approach, where it can significantly raise efficiency.
+I only use machine translation for my Korean hybrid translation approach, where it can significantly raise efficiency.